Laravel-Backpack/docs/4.0/crud-fields.md

 <a name="fake-fields"></a>
 #### Fake Fields (all stored as JSON in the database)

-In case you want to store insignificant information for an entry, that don't need a database column, you can add any number of Fake Fields, and all their information will be store inside one column in the db, as JSON.
+In case you want to store insignificant information for an entry that doesn't need a database column, you can add any number of Fake Fields, and all their information will be stored inside one column in the db, as JSON.
 By default, an ```extras``` column is assumed on the database table, but you can change that.

 **Step 1.** Use the fake attribute on your field:
 ```php